wmahfoudh/pastemarkdown/README.md

 # PasteMarkdown 🚀

-Lightweight VBA solution to **paste Markdown** into Microsoft Word or Outlook without manual formatting! 🎉
+Lightweight VBA solution to **paste Markdown** into Microsoft Word or Outlook to avoid manual formatting! 🎉

 ## 🌟 Overview